 Clearly, Shenzhen Shufang’s product is nearly identical to the design depicted in Hyper Ice’s U.S. Patent No. D855,822.

-While it is unfortunate that Hyper Ice is forced to file a complaint with the ITC to prevent unscrupulous competitors from infringing its patent rights, Hyper Ice was smart enough to protect its invention through the patent system.
-Thanks to its three patents, it will likely be successful in stopping these copycats from importing infringing products into the US.
+Unfortunately, Hyper Ice had to resort to filing a complaint with the ITC to prevent unscrupulous competitors from infringing its patent rights.
+However, Hyper Ice was proactive and smart enough to protect its invention through the patent system.
+Thanks to its patents, it will likely be successful in stopping these copycats from importing infringing products into the US.

-For all of the companies out there selling consumer goods, you need to be especially in tune to the fact that copycats will rip off the most popular goods to make a quick buck.
-In this day and age, it is cheap and easy to produce goods overseas and sell them on popular online marketplaces.
-For that reason, you need to consider how you can leverage intellectual property rights to protect your business.
-Hat is off to Hyper Ice for doing exactly that.
+Accordingly, for all of the companies out there selling consumer goods, you need to be especially in tune with the fact that copycats will rip off the most popular goods to make a quick buck